Field hockey at the 2016 Summer Olympics – Men's tournament

 The men's field hockey tournament at the 2016 Summer Olympics was the 23rd edition of the field hockey event for men at the Summer Olympics.
 It took place over a thirteen-day period beginning on 6 August, and culminated with the medal finals on 18 August.
 All games were played at the Olympic Hockey Centre in Deodoro, Rio de Janeiro, Brazil.

 Argentina won the gold medal for the first time after defeating Belgium 4–2 in the final.
 Defending champions Germany won the bronze medal by defeating the Netherlands 4–3 on a penalty shoot-out after a 1–1 draw.

-The medals for the tournament were presented by Rene Fasel, Switzerland; Pierre-Olivier Beckers-Vieujant, Belgium; and Gerardo Werthein, Argentina; members of the International Olympic Committee, and the gifts were presented by Coco Budeisky and Marc Coudron, executive board members of the International Hockey Federation and Leandro Negre, president of the International Hockey Federation.
+The medals for the tournament were presented by René Fasel, Switzerland; Pierre-Olivier Beckers-Vieujant, Belgium; and Gerardo Werthein, Argentina; members of the International Olympic Committee.

 Competition schedule

 The match schedule of the men's tournament was unveiled on 27 April 2016.

 Competition format

 The twelve teams in the tournament were divided into two groups of six, with each team initially playing round-robin games within their group.
 Following the completion of the round-robin stage, the top four teams from each group advance to the quarter-finals.
 The two semi-final winners meet for the gold medal match, while the semi-final losers play in the bronze medal match.